ismaelpessa/PyMUSE/docs/source/tutorial.rst

     * wv_line_vac: float, vacuum wavelength of the emission/absorption line that will be used to compute the kinematics
     * wv_range_size: float, size of the windows (in angstroms) that will be considered by the fit, at each side of the line wavelength
     * type: string, "emi" to fit an emission line or "abs" to fit an absorption line,
-    * inspect: If True, the fit for each resolution element will be shown
+    * inspect: If True, the fit for each resolution element will be shown.
+The inspect mode allow the user to manually reject any fit.
     * z: Redshift of the source
     * cmap: Output colormap
     * amplitude_threshold: float, sets the theshold for the minimum amplitude required for the fit to be accepted.
 Amplitude_threshold = 2 means that the amplitude should be at least 2 times higher that the noise,